webbbn/wifibroadcast_bridge/README.md

 It is highly recommended to use rtl8812au based wifi adapters with version v5.6.4.2 of the aircract-ng wifi driver (https://github.com/aircrack-ng/rtl8812au).
 This has been well tested and works very well at bit rates at least up to 18Mbps or so.

-It is critical to add the following option to /etc/modprobe.d/rtl8812au.conf:
+It is critical to add the following options to /etc/modprobe.d/rtl8812au.conf:

-options 88XXau rtw_monitor_disable_1m=1
+options 88XXau rtw_tx_pwr_idx_override=45, rtw_monitor_disable_1m=1

-Without this option, monitor mode data transfers are limited to 1Mbps.
+The first option sets the transmit power, and can be set to any value between 0 (auto set tx power) and 63 (maximum power).
+The second option allows the monitor mode interface to transit at full data rate.
+Without this option, monitor mode data transfers are limited to 1Mbps!

 ### ar9271 / ar7010